Neonotex/neonotex.github.io/README.md

 ## Use Cases

-NeonoteX is designed for debt collectors, financial advisors, and small businesses, but its flexible features make it useful in many scenarios:
+NeonoteX is designed for debt collectors, Managers, and small businesses, but its flexible features make it useful in many scenarios:

 - Tracking client promises and other tasks.
 - Organizing project tasks and deadlines.